yep/openwrt-vagrant/README.md

 Building an existing configuration
 ----------------------------------

-The above commands allow you to configure all OpenWRT options using menuconfig.
-If you already have an OpenWRT config file, you can use this method to build it directly, with no configuration necessary:
+The above commands instruct you to configure OpenWRT using `menuconfig`.
+If you have a previous OpenWRT config file, use the following method to build it directly.

-Name the config file to `openwrt.config.autobuild` and place it next to the `Vagrantfile`.
+Name the config file `openwrt.config.autobuild`, place it next to the `Vagrantfile` and run `vagrant up`.

-In the build logs, look for `using configuration file openwrt.config.autobuild` to be sure the config file is used.
+In the logs, look for `using configuration file openwrt.config.autobuild` to be sure the config file is used.

 Install Option 1: Copying to an SD card